A simple formula for a planet's mean annual insolation by latitude: Abstract

 \section{Abstract}

-Common methods for calculating a planet's annual insolation by latitude have relied on computationally heavy or complex computer algorithms.
-In this paper, we show that mean annual insolation by latitude of a planet with obliquity angle $\beta$ can be found by taking the definite integral of a function of longitude.
-This leads to faster computations and more accurate results.
+In this paper, we use a sixth order Legendre series expansion to approximate the mean annual insolation by latitude of a planet with obliquity angle $\beta$, leading to faster computations with little loss in the accuracy of results.
 We discuss differences between our method and selected computational results for insolation found in the literature.